merfan-bagheri/SDMN/HW2/q1/README.md

 This will ping the IP address `10.10.0.2` (which is the address of `node3`) from the `ns1` namespace (which is the namespace of `node1`).

 The script also handles the case where the source or destination is the `router` namespace.
 In this case, it will use the appropriate IP address for the router's interfaces.

+# Routing Packets between Subnets(Answer 2)

+To route packets between the different subnets, you will need to add two interfaces, one for each bridge (`br1` and `br2`), and use IP forwarding to enable communication between the subnets.

+Here's your solution explained in more detail, with some grammar corrections:

+## Solution

+1. Add two interfaces, one for each bridge:
+   - **Interface 1**: Connect one side to `br1` and the other side to the kernel (root namespace).
+   - **Interface 2**: Connect one side to `br2` and the other side to the kernel (root namespace).

+2. Enable IP forwarding in the root namespace:
+   - This allows the kernel to forward packets between the different subnets.
+   - You can enable IP forwarding by setting the following sysctl parameter:
+     ```
+     sysctl -w net.ipv4.ip_forward=1
+     ```

+3. Configure the necessary routing rules in the root namespace:
+   - Add routes to the subnets connected to `br1` and `br2` using the appropriate interfaces.
+   - For example, if the subnet connected to `br1` is `172.0.0.0/24` and the subnet connected to `br2` is `10.10.0.0/24`, you would add the following routes:
+     ```
+     ip route add 172.0.0.0/24 dev interface1
+     ip route add 10.10.0.0/24 dev interface2
+     ```

+With this setup, the kernel will be able to forward packets between the different subnets using the two interfaces connected to the bridges.
+Packets from one subnet will be routed through the appropriate interface to the other subnet, enabling communication between the subnets.

+This solution avoids the need for a dedicated router and allows you to manage the routing directly in the kernel, using IP forwarding and routing rules.